Premier League–Football League gulf: 2010s

 The season proved successful for the Welsh team, despite being heavily tipped by many pundits to be relegated.
 They returned in reasonable style finishing in 11th position, only one goal away to being in 10th position.
 Their season saw surprise wins over Arsenal, Manchester City, and Liverpool.
 The team also despite being newly promoted, scored the fastest goal of the 2011–12 season, when Andrea Orlandi scored within 24 seconds against Wolverhampton Wanderers in a 4–4 draw at the Liberty Stadium, a match that also confirmed Swansea's place in the 2012–13 Premier League season.
 In the 2012–13 season, Swansea qualified for the 2013–14 UEFA Europa League by winning the 2012–13 Football League Cup and finishing ninth in the Premier League.
-They would spend a further five seasons in the Premier League before being relegated on the final day during the 2017–18 season after a 2–1 loss to also relegated Stoke City.
+They spent a further five seasons in the Premier League before being effectively relegated after Chelsea drew Huddersfield 1–1.
+They were officially relegated on the final day during the 2017–18 season after a 2–1 loss to also relegated Stoke City.

 In 2015, AFC Bournemouth earned promotion to the Premier League by winning the 2014–15 Football League Championship under the stewardship of young English manager Eddie Howe.
 The promotion formed part of an incredible rise up the Football League with the club having been close to liquidation only ten years prior when they were in League Two, and as recently as 2008 had gone into administration and nearly lost their Football League status.
 The club have since surprised many by consolidating themselves in the Premier League, finishing 16th in their first season in the top flight and then an impressive 9th in their second season, in spite of having limited spending power in relation to modern day Premier League figures.
 Key to Bournemouth's success was keeping a core of home-grown players together that had risen through the leagues with the club, Harry Arter and Marc Pugh establishing themselves at the highest level, having been lower league players beforehand.
 They stayed in the Premier League for five seasons before getting relegated in 2019–20 on the final day of the season.
-They returned for the 2022–23 season.
+They returned for the 2022–23 season and avoided relegation, before breaking their points record in the Premier League in the next two seasons, finishing 12th and 9th respectively.